Scripts

 When a worker process starts up it runs the test script once.
 The test script must define a class called TestRunner.
 The Grinder engine then creates an instance of TestRunner for each worker thread.
 A thread's TestRunner instance can be used to store information specific to that thread.

-NoteAlthough strongly recommended, strictly TestRunner doesn't need to be a class.
+NoteAlthough recommended, strictly TestRunner doesn't need to be a class.
 See the Hello World with Functions example. -

 The TestRunner instance must be